RadarML/red-rover/docs/setup.md

 ## Radar

+A new radar needs to be configured with the following:
+1. Flash firmware to the Radar (AWR1843Boost - red board), and set the DIP switch to "functional" mode.
+2. Configure DIP switches on the Capture Card (DCA1000EVM - green board).

 ### System overview

-Red Rover is based on the TI AWR1843Boost mmWave radar and the DCA1000EVM capture card.
+*Red Rover* is based on the TI AWR1843Boost mmWave radar and the DCA1000EVM capture card.
 The AWR1843Boost has a LVDS (Low Voltage Differential Signaling) "debug" port which outputs data being sent from the radar back-end to an onboard DSP processor, which can be sent to the capture card; the capture card contains a FPGA, which buffers this data and translates it into ethernet packets.

 The AWR1843Boost device firmware has three code sections: